-The Borba Dairy is a member of the Central Valley Dairy Representative Monitoring Program (CVDRMP).
+The Azevedo Dairy #2 is a member of the Central Valley Dairy Representative Monitoring Program (CVDRMP).
 The CVDRMP has established a regional groundwater monitoring plan for member dairies in order to monitor groundwater quality and evaluate impacts from management practices.

-Some of the crops grown on site are used for dairy feed crops and supplement imported grain and hay.
-Crops include corn and oat silage.
-Feed is stored in silage piles and in an on-site commodity barn.
+Crops grown on site are used for dairy feed crops and supplement imported grain and hay.
+Crops include corn, oat, and sudangrass silage.
+Feed is stored in two silage piles and in an on-site commodity barn.

-The Borba Dairy Farms uses a weekly pest control service.
-In the winter, in addition to the regular pest control, gnats that target fly larvae are released at the dairy site as a biological control.
-There is a permitted agricultural gasoline dispensing operation with an aboveground, 500-gallon storage tank and fueling point on site.
+The Azevedo Dairy #2 owner uses a truck mounted A1 Ranger Sprayer to apply fly spray weekly for pest control.
+There is a 500-gallon diesel tank on site.
 There is one permitted emergency diesel generator on site.
-Hazardous materials used in dairy operations are stored in the milking parlor, the shop, and at the fuel storage area near the existing wastewater ponds.
-A Hazardous Materials Business Plan has been filed with Merced Division of Environmental Health (DEH) and was accepted on December 8, 2020.
+Hazardous materials used in dairy operations are stored in the milking parlor, the shop north of the milking parlor, and in the yard area south of the milking parlor.
+A Hazardous Materials Business Plan has been filed with Merced County Division of Environmental Health (DEH) and was accepted on August 17, 2020.